AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/09-Ex2-2-use-word-create-response-template.md

-# Exercise 2, Task 2: Use Copilot in Word and Writing Coach to create a dealer facing response template
+# Exercise 2, Task 2: Use Copilot in Word and Writing Coach to create a dealer-facing response template

 ## Overview